slauger/python-nitro/README.md

 # python-nitro

-Examples for connection to the NITRO API for the Citrix NetScaler ADC with Python Requests
+Examples for connecting to the NITRO API for the Citrix NetScaler ADC with Python (using Requests)